Baltic Cruises and Scandinavia

 - Visit Tivoli Gardens for a mix of beautiful flora, fun rides and at Christmas time a stunning light display

-- Learn abou the history of the city in The National Museum of Denmark
+- Learn about the history of the city in The National Museum of Denmark

-- Discover the beautiful buildings of St. Petersburg such as the Winter Palace and Church of the Savior on Spilled Blood
+- Discover the beautiful buildings of St. Petersburg such as the Church of the Savior on Spilled Blood

-- Enjoy one of the many outdoor areas in the city like Kadriorg Park or the Rocca Al Mare Open Air Museum
+- Enjoy a stroll around Kadriorg Park or the Rocca Al Mare Open Air Museum

-- Journey up the Oleviste Church, which was once the tallest building in the world
+- Journey up the Oleviste Church, once the tallest building in the world

-Sitting on the Baltic Sea, Warnemünde is a seaside resort town that is characterised by its large, white, sandy beaches that are perfect for relaxing on.
-One of the best ways to see Warnemünde is on a harbour tour where you can enjoy the Baltic charm of the town and also of the larger area of Rostock.
-Warnemünde is also used as a link town for the German capital of Berlin, which is one of the biggest attractions for tourists in Europe.
-A trip to Warnemünde is a chance to embrace the Baltic Sea, with surfing, cruises and more available.Highlights of Warnemünde
+Sitting on the Baltic Sea, Warnemünde is a popular seaside resort town that is characterised by its large white sandy beaches and bustling promenade.
+One of the best ways to see Warnemünde is by harbour tour where you can enjoy the Baltic charm of the town and of the larger area of Rostock.
+Warnemünde is also used as a link town for the German capital of Berlin.
+Many cruise guests partake in excursions to see the many historic sites and to experience the unique culture of one of Europe's most vibrant cities.Highlights of Warnemünde

 - Take a harbour tour of Warnemünde and also Rostock

-- See some of the historic buildings in the town like Warnemünde church and lighthouse
+- Explore the historic Warnemünde church and lighthouse

-Take advantage of the opportunity to enjoy city stroll in one of Germany's most northern-most cities.
-The capital of Schleswig-Holstein is known worldwide for Kiel Sailing Week, when thousands of people flock from all over the world to the port city.
+Kiel is the capital of Schleswig-Holstein and is one of Germanys northernmost cities.
+Kiel Sailing Week is a world-known sailing festival, when thousands of people flock from all over the world to the port city.
 The city has much to offer, in particular the marine area, the U-boat Memorial, Botanical Garden and the Olympic Village in Kiel-Schilksee.
 The city's blend of Northern German charm and a wide range of dining, shopping and hotels make it a perfect place to visit.Highlights of Kiel

 - Explore Kiel's maritime history by visiting the U-Boot U 995 and the Laboe Naval Memorial

-- Visit some of the famous buildings in the city like the Kiel Rathaus Paternoster or St. Nikolai Church
+- Visit the Kiel Rathaus Paternoster or St. Nikolai Church

-- See some natural beauty at the Kiel Botanical Gardens or at the Aquarium Kiel
+- Experience natural beauty at Kiel Botanical Gardens or at Aquarium Kiel